 I am an associate professor in the Department of Diversity & Community Studies at Western Kentucky University.
 I teach primarily in the Diversity and Community Studies undergraduate major and the Masters of Arts in Social Responsibility and Sustainable Communities (SRSC) graduate program.
 I also teach courses in the Gender & Women’s Studies minor and the Global Pathways to Sustainability and Gender & Women’s Studies graduate certificate programs.

 I completed my undergraduate degree in sociology and environmental science in 1994 and my master’s degree in public health/environmental health in 1999 at Western Kentucky University.
-In 2007, I completed my PhD program in educational leadership at the University of Louisville.
-My current research focuses on issues pertaining to sense of place, food justice & politics, social policy, community-based research, and sustainability/resilience.
+In 2007, I completed my PhD program in Higher Education Administration at the University of Louisville.
+My current research focuses on issues pertaining to higher education, sense of place, food justice & politics, social policy, community-based research, and sustainability/resilience.
 For my most recent research and publication projects, click here.

 Aside from scholarly interests and activities, I also enjoy music (my first love), cooking, kayaking, and gardening.
 I am a member of a folk group called, “Just Us” – check us out!